BA in Bar Management

 Course Overview

-The programme aims to provide learners with the range of integrated skills required to operate a bar trade including the legal and regulatory framework, leadership and management, food and beverage, commercial skills, finance, marketing, human resource management, communications, and personal development.
+The programme aims to provide learners with a range of integrated skills required to operate a successful bar, including legal and regulatory aspects, leadership, management, food and beverage, commercial skills, finance, marketing, human resource management, communications, and personal development.

-This programme is funded by the Apprenticeship Council of Ireland as part of a new initiative Generation Apprenticeship which is a major expansion project to more than double the number of learners of all ages and backgrounds using the apprenticeship route to gain their qualification.
+This programme is funded by the Apprenticeship Council of Ireland as part of Generation Apprenticeship, a significant expansion project aimed at more than doubling the number of learners from diverse backgrounds using the apprenticeship route to gain their qualifications.
+Elevate your career as a Bar Manager with this apprenticeship degree in Bar Management.

 Why Study Bar Management at Griffith College?

-The programme is developed specifically for bar managers and provides them with the wide range of skills required to operate an efficient, effective, and compliant bar trade while delivering an excellent consistent customer and staff experience.
+The programme was developed specifically for bar managers and has most recently undergone a review and significant update to the content.
+The programme provides apprentice bar managers with a wide range of skills required to operate an efficient, effective, and compliant bar while delivering an excellent, consistent customer and staff experience.

 The benefits for apprentices engaging with the apprenticeship are typically but not limited to:

-• Successful candidates receive a National Framework of Qualifications level 7 BA in Bar Management (QQI).
+- Successful candidates receive a QQI level 7 BA in Bar Management.

-• Griffith College will provide a holistic approach to learning including supporting apprentices throughout their apprenticeship programme through a network of academic success coaches.
+- Griffith College provide a holistic approach to learning, including supporting apprentices and mentors throughout the apprenticeship programme through a network of academic success coaches.

 Intake Dates